 Step 1: Check if you have software that supports OneRoster

-In order to set up a OneRoster connection, you will need an SIS or other software system component that allows access to rosters using OneRoster 1.1 API or CSV files.
-Aeries, ClassLink, PowerSchool Unified, and Infinite Campus are some examples of software known to support OneRoster exports using the API integration method.
+In order to set up a OneRoster connection, you will need an SIS or other software system component that allows access to rosters using OneRoster 1.1 or 1.2 API or the export of CSV files to an SFTP location.
+Aeries, ClassLink, PowerSchool Unified, and Infinite Campus are some examples of software known to support the OneRoster model.
+You can confirm if your SIS is a certified OneRoster product here.

 Once you have identified a way to provide us with OneRoster data, you will have to consult its documentation (assuming it is not a custom solution) to determine how to setup a OneRoster export and provide us with the information needed to access it.